archman007/cppDemo01/README.md

 Having working examples of this level of coding allows the programmer the ability to structure project development.

 These loosely coupled routines were organized in such a fashion that a new CodeBlocks project that supports wxWidgets, MariaDB, Mysql++ and boost is created effortlessly.
-This is accomplished by using a skeleton project as a basis for scripting.
+This is accomplished by using a <a href=https://archan.us target="_blank" >skeleton project</a> as a basis for scripting.
 By using this approach when additional functionality is needed modify the skeleton code and the results are reflected immediately.

 When creating a new Code::Blocks project, the default settings lack support for essential features like wxWidgets, MySQL++, and Boost.
 This environment equips the programmer with the necessary tools for advanced development.